TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 2. Attention to get the books ported into our library
 3. Attention to calculate and pay royalties, manage licensing manager relationships, etc.

-And for what?
+The result?

 Our revenue increased this year, but only because we launched a brand new version of our main app.
 With royalties cutting into our previously sky-high margins, I don't think the ebook library hypothesis worked.

-I don't regret trying the experiment, but I got too far away from the real reason we make money: people like our Bible audiobook.
+I don't regret the experiment, but I got too far away from the real reason we make money: people like our Bible audiobook.

 It sounds great, and people pay extra for audiobooks.
 That's it.
 Don't get romantic about how you make money